-The presence of spring is clear in the surrounding landscape – the fine balance between winter and summer is distinctive by the colourful carpets of wild plants, typical of spring and including several plants.
+The presence of spring is clear in the surrounding landscape – the fine balance between winter and summer is distinctive by the presence of wild plants, balanced temperatures and fine days.
+The wild colourful carpets of wild plants are typical of spring and include several plants.

 The Crown Daisy (Lellux, Glebionis coronaria) is very common throughout the Maltese Islands.
 In fact, this plant is found all over the Mediterranean region.
 The young shoots and stems of this plant used to be eaten raw or cooked in the past.

 Spring time is also the time for the blooming of the Borage (Fidloqqom, Borago officinalis).
 This pretty blue star-shaped flower is quite beneficial as a herb with particular medicinal properties for rheumatism, and traditional usage in the past related to cough-remedies.